particle-iot/docs/src/content/tutorials/integrations/influxdata.md

 The next step is configuring the Webhook.
 Fill out the following fields:
 - **Event Name**: The name of the event that will trigger publishing an event InfluxDB.
 This is the name of your event when you call `Particle.publish()` in your firmware.
-- **URL**: The url or IP address of your Telegraf server.
-Don't forget the `/particle` portion of the URL!
+- **URL**: The url or IP address of your Telegraf server in AWS.
+Don't forget the `:1619/particle` portion of the URL!
 - **Request Type**: The Telegraf server is expecting a `POST` so make sure that's selected.
 - **Request Format**: The Default is `Web Form` but we will be sending a JSON, so make sure that you change this to `JSON`.